Adam0Brien/F1Archive/README.md

 <br><br><br><br><br>

+- What i Learned in this Project: How to Build a Python GUI, API Requests Using Python

 - BUGS: The data will only be displayed once certain parts of the XML are deleted (the first 3 lines)